Frequently Asked Questions

 - Try a different browser.

 - If you are using a private browsing option, try watching the videos with it turned off.
-In some cases tuning it off and back on again will resolve the problem, which is a known fix for some Apple devices.
+In some cases turning it off and back on again will resolve the problem, which is a known fix for some Apple devices.

 Example: known issues playing html5 videos on iPad Pro iOS10 Firefox